c-okelly/org_to_anki/documentation/docReadme.md

 1. [File syntax](#File-syntax)
 2. [Saving files](#Saving-Word-or-LibreOffice-files)

+## Microsoft Word support

+Currently Microsoft Word is partially supported.
+I am experianced a number of bugs from users and working to get back to full support.
+In the mean time I would advice users to use [LibreOffce](https://www.libreoffice.org/) instead.
+This is free, open source.

 ## File syntax

 Word and LibreOffice files are now support using bulletpoints for the question answers.